-- Documents impacting personal privacy;
+- · documents impacting personal privacy;

-- Business information;
+- business information;

-- Documents relating to NAIF's operations;
+- · documents relating to NAIF's operations;

-- Deliberative processes; and
+- · deliberative processes; and

-- Commonwealth-State relations.
+- · Commonwealth-State relations.

-Once the decision is made, you will be notified in writing of that decision within the statutory or agreed timeframe and, if documents are to be released, a copy of the documents will be provided.
-If a third party has objected to the release of the documents, the release shall be withheld, pending the expiration of that third party's review rights.
+Once the decision is made, you will be notified in writing of that decision within the statutory or agreed timeframe and, if documents are released, a copy of the documents will be provided.
+If a third party has objected to the release of the documents, the release will be withheld, pending the expiration of that third party's review rights.